Please ensure Javascript is enabled for purposes of website accessibility Accreditation | University of West Florida

 The School of Education looks to two external Advisory Councils to provide input and to guide program improvement.

-All candidates are required to pass all Florida Department of Education (FDOE) tests to show competency prior to program completion.
-The candidate readiness score considers the appropriate Florida Teacher Certification Exams (FTCE), Subject Area (SAE), and the Professional Education (PED) exams, and whether candidates have passed the exam the first or second time.
-The chart below shows UWF program metric scores, and the statewide benchmark for like programs.
+All candidates are required to pass all Florida Department of Education (FDOE) tests to demonstrate competency prior to program completion.
+The candidate readiness score considers the appropriate Florida Teacher Certification Exams (FTCE), Subject Area (SAE), and Professional Education (PED) exams, and whether candidates passed the exam on the first or second attempt.
+The chart below shows UWF program metric scores and the statewide benchmark for like programs.

 The Education Preparation Program and Education Preparation Institute utilize the Florida Department of Education (FDOE) Workforce Contribution metric in the Annual Program Performance Report (APPR), which accounts for program completers placed in Florida public and private schools and out-of-state P-12 schools.
 The chart below shows UWF program metric scores, and the statewide benchmark for like programs.
 Overall, UWF is at or above the state benchmark.
 The TeacherReady (EPI) program falls below the benchmark, as a large percentage of their completers are employed outside of Florida public P-12 schools in other states.